 Documentation

-1. Compose non-p paragraphs.
-Only compose the paragraph styles that the Refiner cannot apply automatically.
+1. Scribe non-p paragraphs.
+Only scribe the paragraph styles that the Refiner cannot apply automatically.

 • p, pf, paft, or td paragraphs.

-Do not compose spacing variations (f, l, s, or o).
+Do not scribe spacing variations (f, l, s, or o).
 Identify only the structural aspects of the paragraphs.
 A later step will use the Refiner to add the spacing variations.

 • front matter